 MYrisk – Multiple risks management of extreme events in fast growing (mega)cities in Myanmar

 The aim of the transdisciplinary research project MYrisk is to improve risk prevention of institutions and households and to reduce the consequences of multiple risks in Yangon, Myanmar.
-Scientific concepts of sustainable, integrative, and culturally appropriate urban risk management will be developed and made applicable for other fast growing (mega)cities in Myanmar and Southeast Asia.
+Scientific concepts of sustainable integrative and culturally appropriate urban risk management will be developed and made applicable for other fast growing (mega)cities in Myanmar and Southeast Asia.

-With the participation of decision-makers and stakeholders – from government, administration, academia, the private sector, and civil society – in the megacity Yangon as well as the capital Nay Pyi Taw and the three largest regional metropolises Mandalay, Taunggyi and Mawlamyine, an integrative risk management system is being developed.
-This includes a metadata inventory, a cooperation and communication concept of institutional risk prevention, culturally adapted risk prevention (awareness and education programs, protection of personal documents), a precautionary concept for system-relevant small and medium-sized enterprises (safeguarding critical infrastructure) and exchange platforms for sustainable 'build back better' strategies.
+With the participation of decision-makers and stakeholders – from government, administration, academia, the private sector, and civil society – in the megacity Yangon as well as in the capital Nay Pyi Taw and the three largest regional metropolises Mandalay, Taunggyi and Mawlamyine, an integrative risk management system is being developed.
+This includes a metadata inventory, a cooperation and communication concept of institutional risk prevention, culturally adapted risk prevention (awareness and education programmes, protection of personal documents), a precautionary concept for system-relevant small and medium-sized enterprises (safeguarding critical infrastructure) and exchange platforms for sustainable "build back better" strategies.

-• establishment of a metadata inventory on existing databases
+- establishment of a metadata inventory on existing databases

-• strengthening institutional preparedness and exchange
+- strengthening institutional preparedness and exchange

-• conceptualization of a dialogue platform for innovative ideas for build back better strategies in the Covid-19 pandemic
+- conceptualization of a dialogue platform for innovative ideas for "build back better" strategies in the Covid-19 pandemic

 Project lead: